tunnelvisionlabs/vsxdeps/README.md

 ## Supporting Additional Packages

 The current packages only provide a subset of the available assemblies used by Visual Studio extensions.
 If your extension requires references to Visual Studio assemblies which are not currently provided through NuGet, please [create a new issue](https://github.com/tunnelvisionlabs/vsxdeps/issues) requesting a package be created for the new assembly.
 Make sure to include the complete name of every assembly file which should be included in the package.

+## Managed Packages with Binding Redirects

+Certain Visual Studio assemblies use the same assembly name, but update the assembly version with each supported release of Visual Studio.
+These dependencies are distributed using a two-part strategy to meet the needs of different extension development and distribution strategies.

+The managed assemblies themselves are packaged in a *version independent* NuGet package, where the name of the NuGet package does not include the version number, but the major version of the package corresponds to the targeted release of Visual Studio.
+In addition to the package containing the assemblies, a metadata-only *version dependent* NuGet package is created for each supported version of Visual Studio.

+### Extension development

+During extension and/or library development, projects should declare dependencies on the *version dependent* NuGet packages for the managed packages they use.
+This strategy ensures that NuGet will use the dependencies corresponding to the intended target version of Visual Studio, and will not be able to upgrade the dependency to a version incompatible with the requirements of the project.
+For example, a project which adds the **VSSDK.Text.10** NuGet package to support Visual Studio 2010+ will not be allowed to update the underlying version independent **VSSDK.Text** dependency to version 11.x, which requires Visual Studio 2012.

+Reusable extensions, such as those in the VSBase project, should use a NuGet package specification which only references *version independent* packages.
+This strategy ensures that the distributed package will not prevent extension developers from creating Visual Studio extensions that only support a subset of the versions of Visual Studio supported by the reusable extension.
+For example, a NuGet package which includes a dependency on **VSSDK.Text** version `[11,)` is compatible with projects using either the **VSSDK.Text.11** or **VSSDK.Text.12** packages, but cannot be used in a project which uses **VSSDK.Text.10**.